nevinera/mobilicious/README.md

 Mobilicious
 ==========

-A very simple rails gem - adds the might_be_mobile method to ActionController::Base -
+A very simple rails gem - adds the might_be_mobile method to ActionController::Base.

-call it from any of your controllers (though usually just from application controller), and it will make the controller method `is_mobile?` available, and declare it a helper (so it can be used from views).
+Call it from any of your controllers (though usually just from application controller), and it will make the controller method `is_mobile?` available, and declare it a helper (so it can be used from views).